crazy-max/diun/docs/index.md

 ## Features

-* Allow to watch a Docker repository and report new tags
+* Allow watching a Docker repository and report new tags
 * Include and exclude filters with regular expression for tags
 * Internal cron implementation through go routines
 * Worker pool to parallelize analyses